sidechained/TrainingTheBeagle/Tutorials/_essential/backup.md

 ## Backup

 This document covers various approaches to:
-* backing up your beaglebone SD card to a disk image
+* backing up your Linux System on the beaglebone SD card to a disk image
 * restoring the image back to an SD card

-### Backing Up an SD Card
+#### Backing Up an SD Card

 * backing up to a disk image can be useful at various stages of a complex installation process e.g. as covered [here](https://github.com/sidechained/TrainingTheBeagle/blob/master/Tutorials/_essential/installation.txt)
 * for all the methods below you will need to remove the micro SD card from your beaglebone and find a way to insert it in your PC
-* NOTE: a micro to full size SD card adapter can be useful here
+NOTE: a micro to full size SD card adapter can be useful here

-#### Method 1.
+##### Method 1.
 Using A Third Party Tool

-* The easiest approach is to use PiCopier, which also works well for backing up beaglebone images
+* The easiest approach is to use **PiCopier**, which also works well for backing up beaglebone images Download the app here: http://ivanx.com/raspberrypi/
-* Download the app here (also more interesting tools there): http://ivanx.com/raspberrypi/
+(there are more interesting tools there)

-#### Method 2.
-Unix, Difficult But Fast(ish)
+##### Method 2.
+On Unix, Difficult But Fast(ish)

 * put the SD card into a card reader on a PC, in the Terminal do:
 `$ diskutil list`